gramineproject/gramine-tdx/pal/src/host/vm/README.md

   - stdin supports only non-interactive mode (input is assumed to be supplied from e.g. a file)

-- Files: single shared directory, uses virtio-fs driver (on the host side, run `virtiofsd --shared-dir /`)
+- Files: shared root directory, uses virtio-fs driver
+  - on the host side, Gramine starts `virtiofsd --shared-dir /`

 - Networking: uses virtio-vsock driver
   - may need to load the Linux kernel module: `sudo modprobe vhost_vsock`